 AhR (Aryl Hydrocarbon Receptor) has important roles in detoxification of certain toxins.
 In addition, AhR suppresses Per1 production, so it can disrupt CLOCK-BMAL activity and disturb the circadian rhythm .
 Therefore, it is better to have AhR deactivated most of the time.

-Morningness and eveningness are heritable.
-That means you are likely to have a similar type as one of your parents, or that being a morning or night person tend to run in the family.
+Morningness and eveningness are partly heritable.
+That means you are likely to have a similar type as one of your parents .

 The longer form seems to increase slow-wave sleep, REM sleep, as well as theta (meditative) and alpha (relaxing) brainwave activities during wakefulness .

 The ABCC9 gene is used for making potassium channels mostly in the hearts and skeletal muscles.
-While we have strong human genetic data that the A allele of the SNP rs11046205 reduces sleep duration, how exactly this gene influences sleep is unclear .
+The A allele of the SNP rs11046205 correlates with reduced sleep duration, but how exactly this gene influences sleep is unclear .

-Reducing the function of this gene in fruit flies prevent the flies from sleeping for the first three hours of the night , so it’s possible that reduced function of this gene may cause insomnia in humans.
+Reducing the function of this gene in fruit flies prevent the flies from sleeping for the first three hours of the night .

-Insomnia is partly contributed by genetics because approximately 35% of people with insomnia have some insomniac family members, with the mother being the most commonly affected .
+Insomnia is partly contributed by genetics; approximately 35% of people with insomnia have some insomniac family members, with the mother being the most commonly affected .

 The activation of the 5-HT2A receptor also exhibits a circadian rhythm .

 Because stress activates this receptor, people who genetically have higher 5-HT2A activation might be more susceptible to insomnia from stress.
-Read this post to learn more about 5-HT2A (very likely a problem if you have insomnia) and natural ways to decrease its function.
+Read this post to learn more about 5-HT2A, which might be problematic in people with insomnia.

 - rs6314 1354 C/T The A allele had reduced ability to activate the receptor or cause downstream signals.
 This means it causes a blunted signal after activation .

-Because caffeine makes you feel awake by blocking adenosine receptors, mutations that reduce adenosine receptor function can make you more susceptible to insomnia from caffeine consumption.
+Because caffeine makes you feel awake by blocking adenosine receptors, mutations that reduce adenosine receptor function may correlate with insomnia from caffeine consumption.

 BDNF appears to have a circadian rhythm, being high during the day and lower at night .

-If you have the T allele of the BDNF SNP called rs6265, which lower BDNF levels, you may not sleep as deeply as people with the C allele or the CC genotype.
-In addition, people with T allele (TT or CT genotype) have worse cognitive decline due to deprivation than people with the CC genotype .
+People the T allele of the BDNF SNP rs6265, which lower BDNF levels, may not sleep as deeply as people with the C allele or the CC genotype.
+In addition, the T allele correlates with worse cognitive decline due to sleep deprivation .

 - CACNA1A (calcium voltage-gated channel subunit alpha 1A), a protein involved in moving calcium between neurons.
 It appears that rs2302729 affects sleep quality, while rs7304986 affects time laying in bed before falling asleep .